 Note: this feature is available with Enterprise licensing only.

 Important: if Same Site client security is set to Strict when using SAML authentication, this may cause a loop redirect between Pyramid and the SAML provider, as cookies are prevented from working across different web domains.
-This shouldn't be an issue if your SAML provider and Pyramid are within the same web domain.

 Each user must login once to the single sign on with the identity provider.
 When the user tries to access the service provider, it sends an authorization and authentication request to the identity provider.
 The identity provider checks the user’s credentials and determines the whether the user is authorized to access the required service.
 If so, it sends a SAML assertion (an XML document) to the service provider, with the authorization and authentication messages.